 Majority Black neighborhoods that were built on lower ground, like the East and the 7th Ward, became exceedingly Black after the storm.
 Those built on higher ground, like the Bywater and Tremé, became exceedingly white after the storm.
 If you thought for a second that segregation was a thing of the past, drive down St. Claude Avenue to see otherwise.
 Middle to upper-class white newcomers have formed an artsy, hipster haven in the Bywater, between St. Claude and the French Quarter.
 Whereas, between St. Claude and North Claiborne is still majority Black, with visibly less revitalization yielded to that community.

 The cost to rent and buy in New Orleans has increased significantly and ridiculously.
 Those that have lived in neighborhoods their entire lives can no longer afford to stay there.
 What could be affordable housing, has now been replaced with short-term rentals.
-Out of town visitors are granted the luxury of staying in a neighborhood for a weekend to be "close to the culture," but don't have to deal with the reality of the daily culture of violence that also plagues our communities.
+Out of town visitors are granted the luxury of staying in a neighborhood for a weekend to be "close to the culture" but don't have to deal with the daily issues that impact our livelihoods here.

-Gentrification is a threat to Black life in New Orleans.
-It is an issue that we literally do not have time for, but must address.
-The Black New Orleans population is already susceptible to violence and murder due to institutional issues of oppression, and gentrification is just elimination from another angle, pushing us further and further into extinction here.
+Gentrification is just elimination from another angle, pushing us further and further into extinction here.
 Black communities continue to be denied equal access to our now rising economy, the same city economy that first accumulated wealth from the enslavement of our ancestors.